-Oh, and Andrew Carnegie had a Pittsburgh lake named for him.
+Oh, Andrew Carnegie had a Pittsburgh lake named for him, too.
 In the 1870s a halfway station was constructed in East Liberty as part of the municipal water system to hold water pumped from the Allegheny River to the Highland Park reservoir.
 Technological innovations rendered the need for this secondary reservoir obsolete, so in 1892 Carnegie partially financed the creation of Lake Carnegie for public recreation in the new Highland Park.
 For several decades this picturesque site was used for boating, fishing, swimming and ice skating.

 The popular Highland Park swimming pool was carved out of the lake in 1932.
 What remains of the lake today is mostly stagnant and decorated with piles of goose poop...not a very pleasant place to visit, though once upon a time it was a very busy recreational site.

 |Lake Carnegie, 1937.
 Pgh City Photographer Collection, Historic Pittsburgh Image Collection|